Keeping cool in Pitta season

 Summer time is Pitta time and while it can be a time of fun and adventure, Ayurveda says that like increases like so the heat and sunshine can increase the Pitta qualities in us.
 The Summer sun stokes the fiery nature of Pitta increasing qualities of sharpness, heat and intensity.
 Although it is usually people with more Pitta-type tendencies who experience imbalance at this time of year, those who have mostly Vata or Kapha qualities can also develop imbalances with the prickly effects of Summer.

-What does excess Pitta look like in the body and mind?
+What can excess Pitta look like in the body and mind?

 • Acid reflux